-This minor supports Alabama A&M University's Forestry program within the Center for Forestry and Ecology.
-It fulfills a major Center objective, namely, to increase the number of underrepresented minorities in scientific fields needed by various state and federal agencies that manage wildlife resources.
+This minor supports Alabama A&M University's Forestry program within the Forestry Ecology and Wildlife Program.
+It fulfills a major Center objective, namely, to increase the number of underrepresented minorities in scientific fields needed by various state and federal agencies that manage fisheries and wildlife resources.